mattc0m/mattc0m-web/README.md

 yarn run dev
 ```

+If having trouble with Codespaces not working, run `yarn run dev --host 0.0.0.0`

 ## What's this

 I'm building my personal website.
 It will have a functioning, CMS-driven portfolio, photo gallery, blog, and about page.